bluecurrent/ha-bluecurrent/README.md

 - Reset
 - Reboot
 - Boost charge session
   - A charge session can be boosted when smart charging is enabled.
+This will override the smart charging profile and will start immediately.

 ## Actions
 The following actions are provided by the Blue Current integration: